 13. Best beeswax lip balm: Lush None of your Beeswax Balm, £7.50

 More often than not, natural lip balms are beeswax-based and so aren't actually vegan.
 This option from Lush is shea butter, coconut oil and castor oil-based, so it's earned its vegan credentials – and it also contains real vanilla for a touch of luxury.

 “Lush do vegan lip balms that are mostly shea butter.
 They've massively improved my lips, and I don't have to apply them often.”Buy now from Lush

 12. Best tinted lip balm: Burt's Bees Black Dahlia, £5.99

 This one will be a hit for any fans of Clinique's iconic Black Honey Almost Lipstick.
 It's made of completely natural ingredients (typical of Burt's Bees products), and also leaves a slight tint – a 'your lips, but better' shade for darker skin tones.

 “I use the Burt’s Bees tinted lip balms and they are very good.
 I ordered online but I’ve since seen them in a good few health stores.”Buy now from Amazon

-13. Eve Lom Kiss Mix, £16
+14. Best Eve Lom Kiss Mix, £16

 Eve Lom is a brand that oozes luxury and effectiveness simultaneously – and Kiss Mix lip balm shows us why.
-It has a refreshing minty scent and the zinc oxide protects from sun damage.
+It has a refreshing minty scent and the zinc oxide protects the lips from sun damage.

 Prices correct at the time of publication.
 Mumsnet carries some affiliate marketing links, so if you buy something through our posts, we may get a small share of the sale (more details here).